MoeHus/tarantula/README_INSTALL.md

 7. Clone source code of the application: `git clone git@github.com:evgeniy-khatko/tarantula.git`
 8. CD to $APPS/tarantula
 9. Install required ruby gems to run the app:
-**if you don't plan to integrate Tarantula with oracle hosted jira**
+**if you do not plan to integrate Tarantula with oracle hosted jira**
   `bundle install --without development oracle_enabled`
 **if you plan to integrate Tarantula with oracle hosted jira**
   install oracle development libraries with [oracle instant client](http://www.oracle.com/technetwork/topics/linuxx86-64soft-092277.html)